Angels in the Outfield (1951 film)

 Angels in the Outfield is a 1951 American sports comedy film produced and directed by Clarence Brown and starring Paul Douglas and Janet Leigh.
 Based on a story by Richard Conlin, the film is about a young woman reporter who blames the Pittsburgh Pirates' losing streak on their abusive manager, who begins hearing the voice of an angel promising to help the team if he changes his ways.
 The film was released by Metro-Goldwyn-Mayer on September 7, 1951.
-It was U.S. President Dwight D. Eisenhower's favorite movie.
+It was President Dwight D. Eisenhower's favorite film.

 Plot

-With baseball's Pittsburgh Pirates in last place, their combative, foul-mouthed manager Guffy McGovern has plenty to complain about.
-His abusive language toward players is publicized by local newspaper reporter and former "household hints" writer Jennifer Paige, who is thoroughly unimpressed with his style of management.
+With baseball's Pittsburgh Pirates in last place, their combative, foul-mouthed manager Guffy McGovern is upset.
+His abusive language toward players is publicized by local newspaper reporter Jennifer Paige, who disdains his management style.

-Guffy's fortune changes while wandering through Forbes Field in search of his good luck charm one night, where he is accosted by the voice of an angel, who hints at having been a ballplayer during his earthly life.
-As the spokes-angel for the Heavenly Choir Nine, a celestial team of deceased ballplayers, he begins bestowing "miracles" upon the Pirates—but only on the condition that Guffy put a moratorium on swearing and fighting.
-He acquiesces and, with the help of the invisible ghosts of past baseball greats, the Pirates make it into the pennant race.
+While wandering through Forbes Field in search of his good-luck charm one night, Guffy hears the voice of an angel who was a baseball player during his mortal life.
+The angel represents the Heavenly Choir Nine, an angelic team of dead ballplayers, and he begins bestowing miracles upon the Pirates, but only if Guffy will stop swearing and fighting.
+Guffy acquiesces and, with the help of the invisible ghosts of past baseball greats, the Pirates are involved in the pennant race.

-During a game, 8-year-old orphan Bridget White insists she can see the angels helping out the "live" ballplayers—understandably so, since it was Bridget's prayers to the Archangel Gabriel which prompted the angel to visit McGovern in the first place.
-Jennifer inadvertently transforms Bridget's angelic visions into a nationwide news story, causing McGovern no end of trouble.
+During a game, eight-year-old orphan Bridget White insists that she can see the angels helping the players.
+Bridget's prayers to the archangel Gabriel had prompted the baseball angel to visit Guffy.
+Jennifer inadvertently transforms Bridget's angelic visions into a nationwide news story, causing McGovern aggravation.

-After a line drive hits him in the head during a game, Guffy himself deliriously confirms Bridget's claims to the press.
-He falls into the hands of vengeful sportscaster Fred Bayles, who has been scheming to have Guffy thrown out of baseball and persuades the Commissioner of Baseball to investigate the manager's fitness to lead the team.
+After a line drive strikes him in the head during a game, Guffy deliriously confirms Bridget's claims to the press.
+He falls into the hands of vengeful sportscaster Fred Bayles, who has been scheming to have Guffy banned from baseball and persuades the commissioner to investigate Guffy's fitness to lead the team.

-Complication piles upon complication until the pennant-deciding game, wherein Guffy is forced to rely exclusively upon the talents of his ballplayers – notably "over the hill" pitcher Saul Hellman, who the angel declares will be "signed up" by the Heavenly Choir team shortly.
-Guffy also wins over Jennifer, and they plan to adopt young Bridget.
+During the pennant-deciding game, Guffy is forced to rely exclusively upon the talents of his ballplayers with no help from the angels.
+The angel declares that Guffy's aging pitcher Saul Hellman will soon die and join the Heavenly Choir team.
+Guffy goes with Hellman to pitch the deciding game, which they ultimately win.
+Guffy wins Jennifer's love, and they plan to adopt Bridget.